Map and Amenities

 Van Horn Landing – 2 campsites.

-All campers must obtain a free permit/site reservation using the online reservation system (below) or by calling the Northwest Regional Office at (850) 265-3676 during regular business hours only (Mon-Fri, 7am-4pm CST).
+All campers must obtain a free permit/site reservation using the online reservation system (below).
 The permit must be displayed at the campsite at all times.

-- Camping within designated campgrounds is allowed by permit only and is subject to permit stipulations (see below).
-Permits must be obtained by calling the Northwest Regional Office at (850) 265-3676, during regular business hours only (Mon-Fri, 8 a.m.-5 p.m.
-ET).
+- Camping within designated campgrounds is allowed by permit only and is subject to permit stipulations (see below and Permit Stipulations secion).
+Permits must be obtained by through the online reservation system (See Make a Reservation below).

 - Outside of designated campgrounds, camping is permitted throughout the area, except in areas posted as “No Camping.”
 Length of stay may not exceed 14 consecutive days.